 Vlaamsch Broodhuys – a bakery where you can have breakfast and lunch.
 The sandwiches are made of their freshly baked bread and you can order delicious smoothies and pastries as well.
 Address: Van Woustraat 78h.

-Bar Basquiat – this is a young urban and creative cafe where you can have breakfast, a great lunch (Philly cheese steak, Sticky port belly buns) or cocktails in the afternoon.
+Bar Basquiat – a young urban and creative cafe where you can have breakfast, a great lunch (Philly cheese steak, Sticky port belly buns) or cocktails in the afternoon.
 Address: Javastraat 88 – 90.

 PARK – a beautiful brasserie located in the Oosterpark.
 It is part of Hotel Arena (4 stars).
 In winter you can relax at the fireplace that you will find inside and enjoy the great view over the Oosterpark.
 You can have lunch and dinner as well, although I wouldn’t recommend it (very moderate food and there are so many better places in the neighbourhood).
 It is a very nice place though to have a cup of coffee and enjoy the interior and the view.
 Address: ‘s-Gravesandestraat 55.